 Truck accidents take lives daily.
 A collision between a heavy 18-wheeler and a passenger vehicle can easily end in disaster for the occupants of the latter.
 If you or someone you love has been in a serious truck accident, you could be eligible for financial compensation from the trucking company or another party.
-Filing a claim with help from Peoria truck accident lawyers with The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer could give you the results you need to move forward.
+Filing a claim with help from Peoria truck accident lawyers with The Law Offices of John Phebus Criminal and Personal Injury Lawyer could give you the results you need to move forward.

 Most deaths in large truck accidents are passengers of the smaller cars (82%), according to the Federal Motor Carrier Safety Administration.
 In most cases, companies and their truck drivers have the power to prevent accidents in Peoria, Arizona.

-At The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer, our injury attorneys in Arizona have experience representing accident victims and securing financial compensation for their losses.
+At The Law Offices of John Phebus Criminal and Personal Injury Lawyer, our injury attorneys in Arizona have experience representing accident victims and securing financial compensation for their losses.
 Common accidents resulting in injuries include but are not limited to:

 It is very important to hire a lawyer to handle a truck accident case in Arizona.
 Truck accidents often cause catastrophic to fatal personal injuries.
 Life-changing injuries deserve attention from accident attorneys – otherwise, claimants may accept lowball settlement offers from insurance companies.
 Regardless of the type or severity of your truck accident injuries, however, discuss your case with a lawyer to see if you have grounds for a lawsuit.